2008 World Snooker Championship

 The 2008 World Snooker Championship (also referred to as the 2008 888.com World Snooker Championship for the purposes of sponsorship) was a professional snooker tournament that took place between 19 April and 5 May 2008 at the Crucible Theatre in Sheffield, England.
-It was the 33rd consecutive year that the World Snooker Championship was held at the Crucible Theatre, and the seventh and final ranking event of the 2007–08 snooker season.
-The tournament was organised by World Snooker, and sponsored by betting company 888.com.
-The tournament featured a total prize fund of £1,050,000 with £250,000 being awarded to the winner.
+It was the 32nd consecutive year that the World Snooker Championship was held at the Crucible Theatre, and the seventh and final ranking event of the 2007–08 snooker season.
+Organised by World Snooker and sponsored by betting company 888.com, the tournament featured a total prize fund of £1,050,000, with £250,000 awarded to the winner.

 Qualifying for the event took place between 6 and 11 January at Pontin's in Prestatyn, Wales.
 Sixteen players progressed from a four-round qualification tournament to meet a further sixteen seeded players.
 John Higgins was the defending champion who had won his second championship the previous year, defeating Mark Selby in the final 18–13.
-This year, Higgins lost in the second round 9–13 to Ryan Day.
-Ronnie O'Sullivan met Ali Carter in the final, won 18–8 to win his 20th ranking title.
+At the 2008 event, Higgins lost in the second round 9–13 to Ryan Day.
+Ronnie O'Sullivan won the tournament, defeating Ali Carter 18–8 in the final to win his 20th ranking title.